Pregnancy & Death: In Service to What Is

 Christopher and I both talked to this growing life in my belly every day about what was happening.
 We told our baby that all of this sadness wasn’t about her.
 We told her exactly what was happening.
 We told her about our sadness, about our joy, and the blessing that she is.

 The reactions I received in sharing my pregnancy experiences with others was sometimes challenging.
 Glazed over looks, quickly changing the topic, or comments like “Oh well you’ll have the joy of your lifetime soon!” without any space for sadness, for curiosity, for acknowledging this profound ocean of grief that felt and sometimes still feels engulfing and isolating in our lives.
-This tendency to push away what is difficult to be with, confusing to hear, is a spiritual epidemic in our Western world that is so dysfunctionally obsessed with youth while avoiding grief at all costs.
+This tendency to push away what is difficult to be with, confusing to hear, is a spiritual epidemic in our Western world.
 There is so much to grieve in the world that it often feels like, if I open these doors to grieve, will I ever come out?
 Will I drown?
 And yet, I have found, that when grief is accepted, it also makes more space for authentic joy.
 Some days we still drown, and that’s ok, too.
 Life can simply what it is if we let it, without excessive energy going towards pushing away what is, towards repressing and depressing emotion.
 Here is what I longed to hear: “Wow, tell me more about that experience for you.
 How have you been coping with that?
 What has that been like for you?
 What do you need?
 What can I do to support you?”

 We are beginning to feel our feet firmly planted on the earth once more.
 We are beginning to feel able to hold all of this paradox, continue to heal, enjoying our one year old full of fire and spunk.